-So, it does prove that using coconut water for hydration is a good option – and it will give you added vitamins and micronutrients that regular sports drinks will not.
+So, the studies do prove that using coconut water for hydration is a good option – and it will give you added vitamins and micro-nutrients that regular sports drinks will not.

 If you like the taste, by all means add it into your diet, and some supplements include coconut water extract to provide the extra benefits.